3. Get your edge certificate

 • Akamai's secure enhanced transport layer security (TLS) network.

 This combination supports the exchange of personally identifiable information (PII) that's typically required for an e-commerce or protected site.
-We'll use Akamai's Certificate Provisioning System (CPS) interface for this process.
+Akamai's Certificate Provisioning System (CPS) interface is used for this process.

 Before you begin